-1. Are these products safe to use?
+1. Are wireless fences safe to use?

 This is a big concern because of recent issues with shock collars and bans on some devices.
-There are different products with different options.
+But there are different products with different options.
 It is possible to get models that are purely for vibration and tone.
 You can set these collars to a safe level.
 Remember that you only want to tell the dog they are doing something wrong.
 You don’t want to punish them for a mistake as they learn.

-2. Can I use this on puppies?
+2. Can I use electric dog fences on puppies?

 4. Is it true that I can’t park my car near the transmitter?